Articles

 4. Install electric cable deicers to warm your overhangs, provided you have a non-combustible roof.
 Unplug them when the weather warms to avoid a high energy bill.

-5. When re-roofing, add a rubber membrane under the lower section of shingles to provide a second line of defense for homes with low-pitch roofs or other design features prone to ice dams.
+5. When it's time ot re-roof, add a rubber membrane under the lower section of shingles to provide a second line of defense for homes with low-pitch roofs or other design features prone to ice dams.

 If you already have an ice dam